history

 In the heart of darkness, life

-After seeing "Tree of Life," I for a long time forbade myself from writing about this film.
-Two forces were clashing within me.
-Subjugated by the poetry, by the state of bliss in which I was immersed, I was afraid of disturbing the surface of this work.
-I became so wrapped up in the mystery of this film that Continue reading
+After seeing "The Tree of Life," I long forbade myself from writing about the film.
+Two forces clashed within me.
+Captivated by its poetry, by the state of bliss I was immersed in, I was afraid of disturbing the surface of this work.
+I became so enveloped in the mystery of this film that… Continue reading

 -